kgateway-dev/kgateway/docs/content/guides/security/auth/jwt/route-jwt-policy.md

 ## Scenario 4: Separate stages {#separate-stages}

 Set up the VirtualService to configure JWT policies at different stages before and after external auth.
-This way, the protected routes require both tokens.
+This way, the protected routes require both tokens, such as Bob's token for the gateway-level JWT policy and Carol's token for the route-level JWT policy.

 1. Update the VirtualService as follows.